Data Processing¶

 First refer to Auto-Alignment and take a glance at the Summary of Alignment Modes section as well.

-Selecting Scans for Alignment
+Selecting Scans for Alignment¶

-In the Workspace panel, use the eye flag to mark all scans that you intend to work with.
+In the Workspace panel, use the flag to mark all scans that you intend to work with.
 Once you click Align in the side panel; the marked scans will appear in the left panel already selected in the same order as they appear in the Workspace panel.
 During the Align operation, Artec Studio divides the selected scans into two sets: aligned (registered) scans and unaligned scans.
 The first set initially contains only one scan (the first one in the list), which is highlighted in blue.
-Its name appears in bold and uses the same color icon (alscan).
+Its name appears in bold and uses the same color icon ().
 Auto-Alignment, however, may produce several groups of aligned scans.

 The user’s task is to align all scans to those that are already registered and to “assemble a model”.
 In general, the procedure includes the following steps:

-1. Click the required tab in the Align panel.
+Click the required tab in the Align panel.

-• Press and hold down the Ctrl key, and then click each scan that you want to select
+key, and then click each scan that you want to select - Click the first item, press and hold down the

-• Click the first item, press and hold down the Shift key, and then click the last item.
+key, and then click the last item.

-3. If necessary, specify point pairs (for two scans) or sets of points (for more than two scans)
+If necessary, specify point pairs (for two scans) or sets of points (for more than two scans)

 Since each mode varies in its effects, see the details in the corresponding subsections for more information.
 Note that you can use either one mode or a series of modes (see comparison table in Summary of Alignment Modes): drag alignment, rigid alignment with and without point specification, automatic rigid alignment, and alignment with surface deformations.

-Changing Scan Status
+Changing Scan Status¶

-If you have already aligned several scans, you should move them to the registered group.
-Select them in the Align panel using LMB.
-Next, click RMB on the name of any scan and select the Mark as registered option from the dropdown menu, or just double-click its name in the list.
+on the name of any scan and select the Mark as registered option from the dropdown menu, or just double-click its name in the list.
 At this point, Artec Studio will treat registered scans as one, so you cannot move them independently.

 If you accidentally mark a scan as aligned, remove it from the registered group by selecting the Mark as unregistered item from the dropdown menu, or just double-click it.

-Displaying Scans in 3D View
+Displaying Scans in 3D View¶

 Scans selected in the Align panel appear in the 3D View window.
-Keys 1, 2 and 3 switch among scans in the 3D View window:
+Keys 1

 1

-shows aligned scans and groups
+- shows aligned scans and groups

 2

-shows scans that are currently under alignment
+- shows scans that are currently under alignment

 3

-shows all scans
+- shows all scans

 Navigation in align mode is similar to navigation in the 3D View window:

-Rotate
+- Rotate

-hold LMB and move mouse
+and move mouse - Move

-hold LMB and RMB simultaneously, or hold the middle button, and move mouse
+simultaneously, or hold the middle button, and move mouse

-Summary of Alignment Modes
+Summary of Alignment Modes¶

 The table below provides basic information on the various alignment modes (see Scan Alignment).

-• Scan type lists which scans you can use in a particular mode.
+- Scan type lists which scans you can use in a particular mode.

-• Scans per operation is the number of scans required to use a particular mode.
+- Scans per operation is the number of scans required to use a particular mode.

-• Markers in set prescribes how many markers (points) you can map in one point set.
+- Markers in set prescribes how many markers (points) you can map in one point set.
 Some modes require point (marker) sets, but some don’t.

-• “—” means that markers are unnecessary.
+- “—” means that markers are unnecessary.

-• “0 or 2” means point specification is optional and, if you do specify them, only marker pairs are allowed.
+- “0 or 2” means point specification is optional and, if you do specify them, only marker pairs are allowed.

-• “At least 1” means you can specify an unlimited number of markers in one set.
+- “At least 1” means you can specify an unlimited number of markers in one set.

-Mode Scan Types Scans per Operation Markers in Set Notes
+Mode | Scan Types | Scans per Operation | Markers in Set | Notes |

-Rigid (markers) Any 2 2 Considers only coordinates, not geometry
+Rigid (markers) | Any | 2 | 2 | Considers only coordinates, not geometry |

-Rigid (meshes) Any 2 0 or 2 Considers geometric features
+Rigid (meshes) | Any | 2 | 0 or 2 | Considers geometric features |

-Rigid (texture) Multiframe with poor geometry 2 0 or 2 High resource consumption
+Rigid (texture) | Multiframe with poor geometry | 2 | 0 or 2 | High resource consumption |

-Rigid (auto) Any Any number Works if surface is well textured
+Rigid (auto) | Any | Any number | — | Works if surface is well textured |

-“Drag” Any 2 Interactive
+“Drag” | Any | 2 | — | Interactive |

-Nonrigid Models Any number 0 or 2 Deforms surfaces and textures; pre-alignment required
+Nonrigid | Models | Any number | 0 or 2 | Deforms surfaces and textures; pre-alignment required |

-Complex Any 1 (at least 2 for models) At least 1 Precise and flexible
+Complex | Any | 1 (at least 2 for models) | At least 1 | Precise and flexible |

-Drag Alignment
+Drag Alignment¶

 Drag alignment is always available, regardless of which tab is active in the Align panel.
 This mode allows you to align scans by manually dragging them in the 3D View window.